AbidemiDataDriven/AbidemiDataDriven/README.md

 ## About Me
 **My name is ABIDEMI AVOSEH, and I am currently based in Lagos, Nigeria**

- **I am proficient in utilizing various programming languages and tools such as Python, R, SQL, Power BI, and Tableau to extract, analyze, and visualize data effectively.
-My experience includes working on diverse projects ranging from predictive modeling to natural language processing, demonstrating my versatility and ability to adapt to data-driven challenges.
+ **I am proficient in utilizing various programming languages and tools such as Python, databases, APIs, and web scraping, R, SQL, Power BI, and Tableau to extract, analyze, and visualize data effectively**

+**My experience includes working on diverse projects ranging from predictive modeling to natural language processing, demonstrating my versatility and ability to adapt to data-driven challenges.
 I am eager to apply my skills and knowledge to contribute meaningfully to innovative projects and drive data-informed decision-making processes.**

+**Proven ability to solve real-world data challenges and a deep enthusiasm for contributing to innovative projects.
+Interested in collaborating with dynamic teams focused on data-driven decision-making and creating impactful solutions within leading organisations.**

-**Driving innovation at the intersection of data science, Artificial intelligence, and Machine Learning engineering, with a passion for transforming industries in health, banking & finance**
+**Driving innovation at the intersection of data science, Artificial intelligence, and Machine Learning engineering, with a passion for transforming industries in health, banking & financial(FinTech)**

+**I'm eager to take my data science skills to the next level by delving into Bioinformatics Machine Learning Engineering, a cutting-edge field that combines machine learning, bioinformatics, and data science to unlock new insights and advances in biology, medicine, and healthcare.**

 ##
 - 🔭 I'm currently working on **Machine learning, deep learning, computer vision, and NLP Projects**